mikeal/ZDAG/README.md

 * write the mantissa length as a varint
 * write the integer for the full value (float divided by Math.pow(10, mantissaLength)) as a varint

+You cannot write 0 as a float.
+This is a determinism requirement and is also relied upon later in the ruleset.

 #### writing constants (null, true, false)

 * if null: write 104